Who let the dogs out?!

 The Vdara is already a great all-suite, non-gaming, and non-smoking hotel option.
 Their VDOG suites also come with a special in-suite doggy dining menu.
 If you’re anything like me and hate playing on fake grass, they have an onsite 24-hour dog park with a walking path that’s good enough to make any tail wag.

-Enjoy a little pool time with your human at The Cosmopolitan, where one of their two dog runs is right next to the Chelsea Pool.
+Enjoy a little pool time with your human at The Cosmopolitan of Las Vegas, where one of their two dog runs is right next to the Chelsea Pool.
 Fun fact: they don’t have any breed or size restrictions, as long you’re up-to-date on vaccinations.
 All pups will go home with a special PupJoy box with canine travel essentials.

 Vegas weddings are iconic.
 If you’ve come to tie the knot with a furry special someone, head to the Wedding Bells Chapel, where they perform puppy weddings right here on the Strip.